 The grand Georgian architecture of Edinburgh’s New Town is perfect to house fine dining establishments such as Paul Kitching’s five-star establishment.
 The 38 seater restaurant boasts many period features alongside contemporary yet sumptuous furnishings.
 There are never more than three choices per course here, but as these change weekly, it’s a brand new experience every time.
 The unusual dish names such as Paul’s Been to Cordoba, Aries the Ram and Hot Dog Fish appeal to many diners in search of a quirky approach.
 And if you can make an overnighter of it, there’s the option to book one of the onsite bedrooms.

-This is an intimate hidden contemporary-styled gem and recently awarded a Michelin Star, tucked away where the Old Town meets Southside.
+This is an intimate hidden contemporary-styled gem and was recently awarded a Michelin Star, tucked away where the Old Town meets Southside.
 During the day, light pours into the airy whitewashed room from the large skylight.
 Condita has six tables and food is prepared for the number of diners booked in (no walk-ins allowed).
 The vibe is leisurely, so expect to be in for the night, as you soak up the experience, rather than having a quick bite.
 The range of organic wines is a boon, as well as the pre-dinner method Champagne.
-Presentation is imaginative, with meals arriving on pebbles, wooden spoons and artfully arranged.
-Much of the produce comes from a walled-garden in the Borders, which accounts for the proliferation of perfectly fresh herbs.
+The presentation is imaginative, with meals arriving on pebbles, wooden spoons and artfully arranged.
+Much of the produce comes from a walled garden in the Borders, which accounts for the proliferation of perfectly fresh herbs.